What Is Copywriting?: AWAI's Essential Introduction to the Copywriting Industry

 What You’ll Learn

-What Is Copywriting?: AWAI’s Essential Introduction to the Copywriting Industry has six chapters.
-Each chapter will take you through a specific aspect of the copywriting industry, as well as the different types of work and income you can expect as a copywriter.
+What Is Copywriting?: AWAI’s Essential Introduction to the Copywriting Industry has multiple sections.
+Each one will take you through a specific aspect of the copywriting industry, as well as the different types of work and income you can expect as a copywriter.

-The chapters are organized in a logical progression to build on each other, but you can read them in whatever order you like.
+The sections are organized in a logical progression to build on each other, but you can read them in whatever order you like.

 If you have any questions while you’re going through this guide, don’t hesitate to contact us.
 We’ll be happy to provide any further information and help you explore your options as a potential copywriter.